Complexity of fermionic states: Fermionic complexity

 and Haar-distributed states, which we call ``generic states'' as they represent uniformly distributed unit vectors in the Fock space (see Sec.~D in Methods).
 We observe that, indeed, the value of $\alpha$ distinguishes different broad classes of states: \begin{enumerate} \item {The generic states have $\alpha=\alpha_g$, where $1\leq\alpha_g\leq 2$, depending on the filling fraction.
 The maximum $\alpha_g=2$ is obtained at $\nu=\frac{1}{2}$, while $\alpha_g\to1$ when $\nu\to 0$ or $\nu\to 1$.} \item {For non-degenerate ground states, $\alpha=\frac{1}{2}$ provides an excellent lower bound, which can become tight in various limits.} \item { Average excited states have $1\lesssim\alpha<\alpha_g$ when the interaction exceeds the bandwith.} \end{enumerate} The difference in $\alpha$, despite its innocent appearance, translates into an exponential difference in the complexity.

 The complexity of generic states provides a baseline reference to compare other types of states.
-The analytical expression for $\alpha_g$ is derived in the Sec.~D in Methods.
+The analytical expression for $\alpha_g$ is derived in App~App~\ref{app:generic}.
 The generic states saturate the maximum value of the correlation entropy $S_c$ and the maximal leading order complexity allowed by the dimensionality of the Fock space.
 As seen below, the eigenstates of local Hamiltonians allow exponential compression compared to the generic states.

 In Fig.~\ref{fig2} we illustrate the ground state complexity for the Hubbard model for $\nu=\frac{1}{2}$ and the $t-V$ for $\nu=\frac{1}{3}$.
-The minimizing basis, found by the conjugate gradient optimization (see Sec.~D in Methods for details), is well approximated by the momentum states at weak coupling.
+The minimizing basis, found by the conjugate gradient optimization (see App~\ref{app:detail} for details), is well approximated by the momentum states at weak coupling.
 In this case, the momentum basis is a natural orbital basis, however, the natural orbitals are not unique due to degeneracies in the natural occupations.
 For the $t-V$ model, the natural orbitals are essentially the optimal basis also at strong coupling, while for the Hubbard chain, the optimal basis at strong coupling coincides with the position orbitals.
 The ground state complexity for both models is seen to satisfy $S_P\gtrsim \frac{1}{2}N_pS_c$, where the lower bound appears tight for small $V$ and large $U$.
 In the Hubbard chain, the correlation entropy saturates the maximum value $S_c=\ln 2$ at strong coupling.
 Thus the logarithmic complexity of a generic state at half filling, $S_P=2N_p\ln 2$, is four times larger than that of the ground state of the Hubbard chain $S_P \approx \frac{1}{2}N_p\ln 2$ at strong coupling.
 Furthermore, the size scaling suggests that $\alpha$ converges reasonably close to $\alpha=\frac{1}{2}$ for all coupling strengths.
 This is observed for both models at fillings for which the ground state is non-degenerate.
 For the $t-V$ model at half filling, the ground state corresponds to two near-degenerate charge density wave configurations.
 In this case, we observe that the complexity of each charge-density wave state is well-captured by $S_P\sim\frac{1}{2}N_pS_c$.
+We discuss the mechanism leading to the specific value $\alpha=1/2$ in App.~\ref{sec:hamming_dist}, and provide further data for other filling fractions in App.~\ref{sec:additional_ground_state_data}.